Single Round-trip Hierarchical ORAM via Succinct Indices: Data Structures

-The function \level denotes the level a block belongs to and is calculated in a sequence of membership queries starting from $\Phi_0$.
+The function \level denotes the level a block belongs to and is calculated in a sequence of membership queries starting from $S_0$ and progressing through the hierarchy.
 The function $\posll(x)$ denotes the \rank of address $x$ \textit{within} its current level.
-The \level functionality is observed in some prior work \cite{ren2014ring, stefanov2011towards}, where implemented in an array (called the position map) mapping element addresses to a collection of auxiliary information.
+The \level functionality is observed in prior work \cite{ren2014ring,stefanov2011towards}, where it is implemented in an array (called the position map) mapping element addresses to a collection of auxiliary information.
 The \posll functionality is novel to this work and is used to map addresses into hash table locations.
-An example of the \posll function for a given instance of \hierarchical is given in Figure \ref{fig:acc}
+An example of the \posll function for a given instance of \rankoram is given in Figure \ref{fig:acc}.